iamabirakash/iamabirakash/README.md

 <h1 align="center">Hi 👋, I'm Abir Akash Bora</h1>
 <h3 align="center">A passionate frontend developer from India.
-A First year B.Tech CSE student with a deep passion for technology.
+A Third year B.Tech CSE student with a deep passion for technology.
 Eagerly exploring the ever-evolving world of tech, enthusiastic about leveraging innovative solutions to solve real-world challenges.
 Fueled by a deep passion for technology which helps me in exploring the ever-evolving world of technology.
 I, Abir Akash Bora, looks forward towards making more connections and grow together</h3>

 - 🌱 I’m currently learning **MERN**